Writing came relatively easy to me, journalism was series of accidents: Vir Sanghvi tells veteran journalist Prem Prakash | english.lokmat.com

 Writing came relatively easy to me, journalism was series of accidents: Vir Sanghvi tells veteran journalist Prem Prakash

-Writing was the natural thing to do and journalism was a series of accidents, senior journalist, author and TV anchor Vir Sanghvi told veteran journalist Prem Prakash in an interview about his new book 'A rude life.'
+Writing was the natural thing to do and journalism was a series of accidents, senior journalist, author and TV anchor Vir Sanghvi told veteran journalist Prem Prakash in a conversation about his new book 'A Rude Life: The Memoir'.

-Writing was the natural thing to do and journalism was a series of accidents, senior journalist, author and TV anchor Vir Sanghvi told veteran journalist Prem Prakash in an interview about his new book 'A rude life.'
+Writing was the natural thing to do and journalism was a series of accidents, senior journalist, author and TV anchor Vir Sanghvi told veteran journalist Prem Prakash in a conversation about his new book 'A Rude Life: The Memoir'.

 "Journalism was a series of accidents.
 Writing was one thing I was good at.
 So it was the natural thing to do.
 I became one of the youngest editors of the school magazine.
-Writing came relatively easy to me," Sanghvi said.
+Writing came relatively easy to me," Sanghvi said at an event held through video conference.

-Veteran journalist Prem Prakash, who isChairman, said Sanghvi was a self-made person and his life had been full of action.
+Veteran journalist Prem Prakash, who isChairman, said Sanghvi was a self-made person and his life has been full of action.

 "Having read the whole book, you are a self-made person.
 Right from age of 15 years when you had to take your own decision of finding a school and for all the work you have done, you named your book 'A rude life'.
 Your life has not been rude.
 It has been full of action and adventure.
 There is so much to learn from it," he said.